peterddrummond/xspde_matlab/doc/source/xsim.rst

 Integrals
 ---------

 Integrals over the spatial grid allow calculation of conserved or other global quantities.
-To take an integral over the spatial grid,  use the xSPDE function :func:`xint` ``(o, [dx, ] r)``.
+To take an integral over the spatial grid,  use the xSPDE function :func:`xint` with arguments ``(o, [dx, ] r)``.

     This function takes a scalar or vector quantity ``o``, and returns a trapezoidal space integral over selected dimensions with vector measure ``dx``.
 If ``dx(j) > 0`` an integral is taken over dimension ``j``.
 Dimensions are labelled from ``j = 1, ...`` as in all xSPDE standards.
 Time integrals are ignored at present.
 Integrals are returned at all lattice locations.
 To integrate over an entire lattice, set ``dx = r.dx``, otherwise set ``dx(j) = r.dx(j)`` for selected dimensions ``j``.